raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 <a name="bridging"></a>
 ## Setup the network bridge

+A bridge network device in the Raspberry Pi will join the ethernet and wireless networks using its built-in interfaces.

 ### Create a bridge device and populate the bridge

 Add a bridge network device named `br0` by creating the following file: